 A community foundation is run by an independent governing body representing the broad interests of the community with members of the board serving limited terms.
 The board is responsible for seeing that a reasonable rate of return is achieved on all funds entrusted to the foundation along with a few other obligations.

 Generally, the foundation will hire professional management for its portfolio investment.
-Currently, the Greater Kansas City Community Foundation (GKCCF) fulfills this need within our Community Foundation.
 The Foundation establishes the philosophy and policies for investments, but the professionals handle day-to-day decisions.